edgexfoundry/device-sdk-c/README.v2.md

 - In `handle_put` the data to be set is passed as an array of `iot_data_t` rather than an array of `commandresult`

+- The get and put handlers allow for exceptions to be returned so that the implementation may give more information about a failure.
+These are implemented as iot_data_t; they should be set as IOT_DATA_STRING.

 - The `disconnect_device` callback is removed (obsoleted by `remove_device`)

 Note that all callbacks are now specified at `service_new` time.
 NULL may be given for all except `intialize`, `handle_get`, `handle_put` and `stop`.